Determining replication agreements and status with the Platform Services Controller (PSC)

 Windows: cd "%VMWARE_CIS_HOME%"\vmdird\

-vdcrepadmin -f showservers -h PSC_FQDN -u administrator -w Administrator_Password
+./vdcrepadmin -f showservers -h PSC_FQDN -u administrator -w Administrator_Password

-Note: You may need to enter the administrator_password in between quotes.
+Note: Enter the administrator_password in between quotes.

-vdcrepadmin -f showservers -h PSC_FQDN -u administrator -w "Administrator_Password"
+./vdcrepadmin -f showservers -h PSC_FQDN -u administrator -w 'Administrator_Password'

 cn=psc1.example.local,cn=Servers,cn=home,cn=Sites,cn=Configuration,dc=vsphere,dc=local